NemesisCyberForce/CryptGuardian/README.md

 # 🔐 CryptGuardian - coming soon
-## DO NOT USE IT!
-I am AT WORK.
-MAYBE WILL NOT WORK!
-To Stupid IDea?!
 #### **Seed Validation Tool** - Secure Your Connections with Ease

 # Public creation project by NCF